Disabled Vets Can Receive a Total Disability Rating (100%) If They Cannot Work Because of Their Service Connected Disabilities

 This means that any veteran who cannot work because of their service-connected disabilities can qualify for unemployability.
-This includes vets who do not meet the percentage requirements of having one disability at 60% or multiple disabilites at 70%.
-If VA has denied a claim by a veteran for unemployability who does not have the required percentages, it still had to send that vet’s claim out to the Director of Compensation for extraschedular consideration.
-VA often fails to do this, and it can give rise to a valid appeal to the Board of Veterans Appeals.
+This includes vets who do not meet the percentage requirements of having one disability at 60% or multiple disabilities at 70%.
+If the VA has denied a claim by a veteran for unemployability who does not have the required rating percentages, it still had to send that vet’s claim out to the Director of Compensation for extra-schedular TDIU consideration.
+VA almost always fails to do this, and it is the basis for a valid appeal.

 What Does VA Consider To Decide TDIU Claims?